Nordoub/LushNutrition/README.md

-# rn-market
+# LushNutrition

-A marketplace app for iOS and Android.
+A fitness app for iOS and Android.
 Created with the React-Native framework.

 # Setup